 The portfolio of assessment is designed to demonstrate the flexibility of your cognitive skills.
-For example, essays of different lengths, individual and group presentations, and the third-part dissertation (or independent study project for the 3+1+1 pathway) will all enhance and assess your intellectual skills.
+For example, essays of different lengths, individual and group presentations, and the final-part dissertation will all enhance and assess your intellectual skills.
 Progression is built into the assessment scheme, which tests the development of your cognitive skills, moving from articulation of concepts through to synthesis and evaluation.